-7 In 2022, we updated the titles and groupings of our ESG impact areas and priority topics to organise the information more clearly and concisely for ease of understanding.
-The content and topics we prioritise remain substantively the same.
+7 In 2022, we updated the titles and groupings of our ESG impact areas and priority topics to organize the information more clearly and concisely for ease of understanding.
+The content and topics we prioritize substantively remain the same.

 ESG commitments